 Bring your ID when buying pepper spray.
 Some places might ask for extra paperwork or proof that you’ve taken safety training.
 Double-check that your pepper spray follows local rules about OC (pepper) strength and ingredients.

-Keep your pepper spray in a safe place and know where you can't take it, like airports or schools.
+Keep your self-defense pepper spray in a safe place and know where you can’t take it, like airports or schools.
 Following these steps helps you stay within the law while protecting yourself.

 Key Takeaways